Author

 Keep Reading

 The updated 2026 economic tables became effective January 1, 2026, following the biennial legislative review.
-They reflect updated cost-of-living data and increased the SSR to approximately $2,394/month.
+They reflect updated cost-of-living data and increased the SSR to $2,394/month.

 The 2026 table covers combined monthly net income up to $50,000.
 Above that threshold, courts use 'extrapolative discretion', analyzing actual lifestyle, spending history, and specific needs rather than a published table figure.

 Get an immediate estimate based on the 2026 Washington State Economic Tables.
-Our tool accounts for the expanded $50,000 threshold and the approximately $2,394 Self-Support Reserve.
+Our tool accounts for the expanded $50,000 threshold and the $2,394 Self-Support Reserve.

 Calculate Your Child SupportOur calculations and guides are rigorously audited by family law advocates and technical developers to ensure compliance with RCW 26.19 and the latest 2026 economic table updates.
 We maintain a strict editorial protocol based on official AOC mandatory forms and WAC guidelines.